 Earlier this week, I bought a set of Alabama Art Cards designed by Nall – they are wonderful!

-The face of each of the cards is this image, which is also the cover of the ‘Alabama Art’ book he edited, which was published in 2000.
+The face of each of the cards is this image, which is also the cover of the ‘Alabama Art’ book he edited, published in 2000.

 In the spades suit, he features Frank Fleming, Kathryn Tucker Windham, and Martin Luther King Jr. (jokers are Bruce Larsen and Susan Starr):